AbstractCore integration¶

 MultiLocalAbstractCoreLLMClient/LocalAbstractCoreLLMClient): delegates to the in-process AbstractCore provider and normalizes responses into the same JSON-safe shape used by the endpoint. - Remote / Hybrid (

 base_urlthrough these prompt-cache methods.
-Per-request provider key overrides supplied asapi_key/provider_api_keyare converted toX-AbstractCore-Provider-API-Keyheaders, not request bodies or query strings.
+Per-request provider key overrides supplied asapi_key/provider_api_keyare converted toX-AbstractCore-Provider-API-Keyheaders, not request bodies or query strings. - For durable bloc/KV methods,

 Contract notes: